FAQEUCyber Resilience Act

 The Blue Guide says placing on the market does not occur where a product is manufactured for one's own use unless the legislation in question expressly treats own use as an equivalent trigger.
 The Commission's CRA FAQ applies that logic to the CRA and explains that products developed only for the manufacturer's own use are outside scope unless they are separately placed on the market.

-What is "putting into service," and does it usually matter under the CRA?
+What is "putting into service," and does it usually matter under CRA Blue Guide concepts?

 The Blue Guide defines it as the first use of a product within the Union by the end user for its intended purpose.